 Two notable gifts have attracted attention recently, drawing contrasting responses from commentators.
 Amazon founder Jeff Bezos announced in November his intention to give most of his considerable fortune away in his lifetime (US\$117.5 billion, according to Forbes).
 Critics, however, point out that his company, Amazon, is notorious for its tax avoidance, paying, for instance, £492 million in direct taxation in the UK on takings of £20.63 billion, according to the BBC News website.

-Bezos' ex-wife, McKenzie Scott, has given far more though her assets are much smaller.
+12 Bezos' ex-wife, McKenzie Scott has embarked on a large scale, trust based giving programme.